networknt/light-doc/content/en/tutorial/proxy/_index.md

 * [Schema Registry][] shows how to give read-only access to Internet applications and give write access to internal applications

+### Enable Metrics on Proxy

+* [Proxy Metrics][] shows how to enable metrics on the proxy server with InfluxDB as the database.

 [OpenAPI backend service]: /tutorial/proxy/openapi-backend/
 [OpenAPI proxy]: /tutorial/proxy/openapi-proxy/
 [Proxy Docker]: /tutorial/proxy/docker/
 [Schema Registry]: /tutorial/proxy/schema-registry/
+[Proxy Metrics]: /tutorial/proxy/proxy-metrics/